Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 Introduction

 On social media, Palestinians risk everything to livestream their own destruction.
 Phones held up in Gaza broadcast homes turned to rubble, children rescued from dust, and the sounds of warplanes overhead.
-But on Meta platforms, these livestreams are throttled, silenced, or erased.
-The world is told that humanitarian aid is coming, that the global community is responding—while in reality, the Israeli government holds up convoys, blocks trucks at the border, and allows supplies to rot or be diverted.
-Palestinians are left to livestream genocide while the promised lifeline is withheld.
+However, Meta Platforms throttle, silence, or erase these livestreams.
+Moreover, officials tell the world that humanitarian aid is coming, that the global community is responding, while the Israeli government holds up convoys, blocks trucks at the border, and lets supplies rot or be diverted.
+As a result, Palestinians livestream genocide while the promised lifeline never arrives.

-In Sudan, women facing armed groups of the Rapid Support Forces (RSF) have been driven to mass suicide, choosing death over the certainty of sexual violence.
-Children have been abducted and sold into slavery, their lives treated as commodities.
-These are not isolated tragedies but patterned violence, unfolding in a void where “humanitarian aid” is either absent, withheld, or weaponised.
+Meanwhile, in Sudan, armed RSF militias drive women to mass suicide, forcing them to choose death over the certainty of sexual violence.
+These militias abduct children and sell them into slavery, treating their lives as commodities.
+Instead of isolated tragedies, these patterns reveal systemic violence in a world where “humanitarian aid” is absent, withheld, or weaponised.

-For many, humanitarian aid is imagined as compassion in action: neutral, benevolent, a lifeline offered in the face of disaster.
+At first glance, many people imagine humanitarian aid as compassion in action—neutral, benevolent, and offered as a lifeline in the face of disaster.
 The term evokes convoys of food, medical supplies, clean water, blankets, and the comforting belief that the world does not abandon the vulnerable.
-But behind this picture lies a brutal reality.
-Aid is rarely neutral.
-It is conditional.
-It is surveillant.
-It is political.
+In reality, aid is rarely neutral.
+It is conditional, surveillant, and political.

-State-backed NGOs and international institutions often step into crises not to dismantle the systems causing dispossession, but to manage them.
+Furthermore, state-backed NGOs and international institutions often step into crises not to dismantle the systems causing dispossession but to manage them instead.
 The very governments that fund these organisations are often the same ones arming occupations and waging wars.
 Aid becomes another theatre of control, one that sorts people into categories of “deserving” and “undeserving,” keeping survival contingent on donor approval and international optics.

-The result is double violence.
-First, communities are displaced, starved, assaulted, or enslaved.
-Then, when they turn to the world for help, they are filtered through aid systems that track, catalogue, and discipline them.
-Survivors must prove their suffering in donor-friendly terms; their dignity reduced to line items in an accountability report.
-As one scholar put it, humanitarian relief often enforces “chronic temporariness”—a perpetual state of limbo where people are kept alive but never free.
+Ultimately, this system produces double violence.
+First, occupying forces displace, starve, assault, and enslave communities.
+Then, when survivors turn to the world for help, aid systems track, catalogue, and discipline them.
+Survivors must prove their suffering in donor-friendly terms; their dignity shrinks into line items on an accountability report.
+Therefore, humanitarian relief often enforces “chronic temporariness”—a perpetual state of limbo that keeps people alive but never free.

-Against this backdrop, something different emerges: mutual aid.
+In contrast, out of this machinery of harm, something different emerges: mutual aid.
 When institutions abandon them, people turn to one another.
-Palestinians reaching out via social media to people outside Palestine—risking their dignity in capitalist platforms—have led many in the US and Europe to start crowdfunding on their behalf through GoFundMe, Chuffed, and other sites.
-In Sudan, volunteers deliver food where aid agencies retreat.
+Palestinians reaching out via social media—risking their dignity in capitalist platforms—prompt many in the US and Europe to start crowdfunding on their behalf through platforms such as GoFundMe or Chuffed.
+Likewise, in Sudan, volunteers deliver food where aid agencies retreat.
 In Congo, communities build survival networks against centuries of extraction.
 These are not acts of charity but of solidarity.
 Mutual aid is survival work that refuses the hierarchies of donor and recipient.
-It is the redistributive spirit of justice that state-run charities and global NGOs have hollowed out.
+It restores the redistributive ethic that state-run charities and global NGOs have hollowed out.

-This essay traces how humanitarian aid has become a tool of empire; how Palestinians, Sudanese, and Congolese expose its failures; how the states co-opted Islam’s zakat and sadaqah into bureaucratic spectacle; and why mutual aid matters as the humane alternative.
-To see the truth requires setting aside the comforting myth of aid as compassion—and recognising instead the systems of power it sustains.
+Against this evidence, this essay traces how humanitarian aid has become a tool of empire; how Palestinians, Sudanese, and Congolese expose its failures; how the states co-opted Islam’s zakat and sadaqah into bureaucratic spectacle; and why mutual aid matters as the humane alternative.
+To understand this fully, we must set aside the comforting myth of aid as compassion and recognise instead the systems of power it sustains.

 1. Humanitarian Aid as Power, Not Neutrality

-Humanitarian aid is often portrayed as benevolent and neutral, serving as an indispensable lifeline for communities in crisis.
+Governments, NGOs, and media portray humanitarian aid as benevolent and neutral, framing it as an indispensable lifeline for communities in crisis.
 Yet, when examined more closely, it becomes clear that aid is deeply entangled with systems of power.
 Large NGOs, global financial institutions, and state donors rarely operate with neutrality; political and economic interests shape their actions.
 They operate within geopolitical and economic structures that serve the interests of empire rather than the survival or dignity of dispossessed communities.
-The language of relief obscures this reality, but the evidence is everywhere: from the selective methods aid is distributed, to the conditions attached to its delivery, to the optics used to justify its continuation.
+The language of relief obscures this reality, but the evidence appears everywhere: in how aid distributors selectively allocate resources, in the conditions donors attach to delivery, and in the optics organisations use to justify continuing their work.

 A. NGOs and Empire

-Too often, non-governmental organisations (NGOs) are presented as independent, humanitarian actors.
+Too often, NGOs present themselves as independent humanitarian actors.
 In practice, most large NGOs depend heavily on donor states and international institutions for funding, which shapes their priorities and limits their autonomy (Feldman, 2007).
 They are rarely neutral.
 For example, the United States sends billions of dollars annually in military aid to Israel while simultaneously funding NGOs that operate in occupied Palestine.
 This contradiction is not accidental.
-It reveals a structural logic: aid is deployed not to liberate Palestinians but to manage the humanitarian consequences of U.S.-backed occupation and dispossession.
+It reveals a structural logic: states deploy aid not to liberate Palestinians but to manage the humanitarian consequences of U.S.-backed occupation and dispossession.

 This phenomenon is not unique to Palestine.
-Across the Global South, grassroots movements are increasingly pressured to conform to donor expectations in order to sustain their financial viability.
+Across the Global South, donors pressure grassroots movements to conform to their expectations in order to sustain financial viability.
 What began as radical resistance risks becoming “NGO-ised”—hollowed out by project-based funding cycles, monitoring requirements, and the need to appear apolitical in order to secure grants (Choudry & Kapoor, 2013).
 Grassroots organising loses its sharper edges not for lack of resistance, but because the donor economy discourages defiance while rewarding compliance.

 B. Disaster as Marketplace